adambard/learnxinyminutes-docs/elm.html.markdown

 List.map fib [0..8] -- [1, 1, 2, 3, 5, 8,13, 21, 34]

-listLength aList =
-  case aList of
+-- Another recursive function (use List.length in real code). listLength aList = case aList of
     [] -> 0
     x::xs -> 1 + listLength xs

--- Function application happens before any infix operation cos (degrees 30) ^ 2 + sin (degrees 30) ^ 2 -- 1
+-- Function calls happen before any infix operator.
+Parens indicate precedence. cos (degrees 30) ^ 2 + sin (degrees 30) ^ 2 -- 1
 -- First degrees is applied to 30, then the result is passed to the trig -- functions, which is then squared, and the addition happens last.